PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 - When you nest **content** inside a JSX tag, the parent component will recieve that content in a prop called **children**.
 For Example, the `Card` component renders the div with the content nested inside it.
 Reference: [props.js](props.js).

 <h1>Conditional Rendering</h1>

+- In React you can display different things depending on different conditions.
+You may use conditionals such as, if-else statements and conditional operators.
+Reference: [conditionalRendering.js](conditionalRendering.js).